- Home

 Methane is present in the atmosphere; therefore the general public may be exposed to very low levels when breathing in air.
 Low level exposure to methane can also occur from the use of natural gas products or gas appliances in the home.

-Methane is non-toxic and creates no hazard when inhaled in limited quantities; however, if large quantities of natural gas or methane replaces the air, lack of oxygen may result in:
+Methane is present in the atmosphere, is non-toxic and creates no hazard when inhaled in limited quantities.
+However, if large quantities of natural gas or methane replace the air, lack of oxygen may result in:

-In severe cases, there may be changes in the breathing and heart rate, balance problems, numbness, and unconsciousness.
+In severe cases, changes in breathing and heart rate, balance problems, numbness, and unconsciousness may occur.

 In its natural state methane is odourless and colourless which makes it impossible for a person to detect on their own.
 To make gas leaks easier to detect, gas companies add chemicals called odorants to create a natural gas smell similar to sulphur or rotten eggs.
 The stronger this smell, the more likely it is that you have a gas leak.